Book award scam warning signs you shouldn’t ignore

 What to do if you suspect a book award scam

-First and foremost, directly message the award and ask them for a status update.
+First and foremost, directly message the award organization and ask them for a status update.
 Try emailing, messaging them on social media, or writing a letter, depending on how you submit your book.

 If you have evidence of book award scams, the best thing you can do is share it with others.
 Don't undervalue the power you have as a consumer.
 One option is to tell us about it.
 Book Award Pro tracks these kinds of issues, and we will be able to escalate awareness of this within the industry.